Great Britain in the Seven Years' War: Pondicherry

 Pondicherry's capture proved to be a decisive moment in the long-term battle for control in India.
 After this point, French India was confined to a handful of trading posts stretched along the coast, while the East India Company moved into the interior, extending its conquests to create the wide-reaching territories of British India, and by subsidiary alliances setting up the even wider British Indian Empire.
 By the end of 1761, the French were fearful that the British forces in India were preparing to strike at the island of Mauritius, and made no effort to reverse their losses in India.

 War in Europe (1760–1762)

 1760 marked a major milestone in British strategy, caused by the death of George II.
 His grandson George III was much less committed to a British role in Germany which he saw as unnecessary.
-He also disliked Newcastle and Pitt, describing them as "knave" and a "snake in the grass", and elevated his former tutor Earl of Bute into a senior role in the cabinet.
+He also disliked Newcastle and Pitt, describing them as "knave" and a "snake in the grass", and elevated his former tutor John Stuart, 3rd Earl of Bute into a senior role in the cabinet.
 The dovish Bute soon clashed with Pitt over various aspects of British policy.
 Bute did give his assent to Pitt's plan for a British expedition to capture the island of Belle Île in 1761.